agadiffe/WindowsMize/README.md

 - Make sure your Windows is fully updated.
   Settings > Windows Update > Check for updates
   Microsoft Store > Library (or Downloads) > Check for updates (run it at least twice)

+## 💙 Support
+If you find a bug, open an issue.
+If you like the project, leave a ⭐.
+Thanks.